mattymaloney/mattymaloney.github.io/_posts/2016-03-24-aws-ec2-rds-linux-apache-php-wordpress-mariadb.md

 vi wp-config.php
 ```

 Move extracted wordpress into `/var/www`, set apache:www ownership and appropriate permissions, and point `DocumentRoot` at `/var/www/wordpress`.
+Also, create and edit `/etc/httpd/conf.d/vhosts.conf`, creating a `VirtualHost` for wordpress.

 ```
 cd ..